maly7/spring-boot-microservices/README.md

 1. Install kubernetes cli
 1. Install helm
 1. Enable Kubernetes support for docker
-1. Use docker for desktop as the kuberntes context: `kubectl config use-context docker-for-desktop`
+1. Use docker for desktop as the kubernetes context: `kubectl config use-context docker-for-desktop`
 1. Initialize helm/tiller `helm init`
 1. Install the cert-manager
     1. Create the CA key `openssl genrsa -out /path/to/project/deploy/charts/cert-issuer/ca.key 2048`
-    1. Create the Self Signed cert `openssl req -x509 -new -nodes -key ca.key -subj "/CN=Kryption Root CA" -days 3650 -reqexts v3_req -extensions v3_ca -out /path/to/project/deploy/charts/cert-issuer/ca.crt`
+    1. Create the Self Signed cert `openssl req -x509 -new -nodes -key ca.key -subj "/CN=Demo App Root CA" -days 3650 -reqexts v3_req -extensions v3_ca -out /path/to/project/deploy/charts/cert-issuer/ca.crt`
 1. Copy `setup/template.gradle.properties` into the root project directory as `gradle.properties`
 1. Generate RSA key to be used by JWT
 1. Add values for the properties in the template file, they can be anything since they'll be set for the databases when we run docker